 Internal Research Grants

-2016-2017.
-Office for Vice Chancellor of Research, University of Colorado.
-Improving Access to Agricultural Knowledge Through Mobile Phones: Exploring the Potential for Technology Adoption in Africa.
+Office for Vice Chancellor of Research, University of Colorado, 2016-2017, Innovation Seed Grant Program, Improving access to agricultural knowledge through mobile phones: Exploring the potential for technology adoption in Africa.
 J. Hartter (PI), J. Neff, J. Herrick, J.T.
 McCabe, T. Baird, A. Quandt, J. Salerno. $50,000

-2015-2016.
-Institute for Creativity, Arts and Technology, VT.
-Identifying collaboration & creativity in instrumented buildings to support innovation.
+Institute for Creativity, Arts and Technology, Virginia Tech, 2015-2016, SEAD Mini Grant, Identifying collaboration & creativity in instrumented buildings to support innovation.
 T. Baird (PI), D. Kniola, P. Tarazaga. $3,000

 Internal Teaching Grants

-2014.
-VT Office for Diversity and Inclusion: Expansion of the Pink Time Assignment. $1,500
+Office for Diversity and Inclusion, Virginia Tech, 2014, Inclusion Pedagogy Grant.
+Expansion of the Pink Time Assignment. $1,500

 2018.
 XCaliber Award for exceptional, high-caliber contributions to technology-enriched teaching and learning, Office of the Provost, Virginia Tech